-This document describes the usage of the LAN interface used along with a DEIF Energy meter or Power meter.
+This document describes the usage of the LAN Server used along with a DEIF energy meter or power meter.

 Intended users

 The document is mainly intended for the person responsible for the unit parameter setup and installation.
 In most cases, this would be a panel builder designer.
 Naturally, other users might also find useful information here.